-In assessing the validity of the going concern basis, the Directors have prepared financial forecasts for the period until 31 December 2021.
+In assessing the validity of the going concern basis, and taking account of reasonably plausible downsides, the Directors have prepared financial forecasts for the period until 31 March 2023.
 In doing so they have considered the level of bank facilities available to the parent company and the Group, and its compliance with bank covenant tests both during the period and for the period ahead.
-During September 2020, the parent company refinanced it banking facility with 4 banks and now have in place a RCF facility of £125m until at least 2023.
+In September 2020, the parent company refinanced its finance facility with 4 banks and now has in place an RCF facility of £125m until at least September 2023.
+The company is a party as an obligor to the cross guarantees with respect of the Group facilities.

-Those forecasts are dependent on the company's immediate parent company, Stargazer Drug Stores Ltd, parent company Day Lewis Plc and a fellow subsidiary Day Lewis Medical Limited not seeking repayment of the amounts currently due to the group, which at 31 March 2020 amounted to £207,481.
+Those forecasts are dependent on the company's immediate parent company, Stargazer Drug Stores Ltd, parent company Day Lewis Plc and a fellow subsidiary Day Lewis Medical Limited not seeking repayment of the amounts currently due to the group, which at 31 March 2021 amounted to £90,276.
 Stargazer Drug Stores Limited, Day Lewis Plc and Day Lewis Medical Limited has indicated that it does not intend to seek repayment of these amounts for the period covered by the forecasts.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.

-The Directors have assessed the impact of COVID-19 on the business, which has been limited.
-Based on their examination of its revenue sources, funding arrangements and operational soundness, they do not expect the impact of the current COVID-19 pandemic to present any risk of material degradation of the entity's revenue and margins within the next twelve months.
+The Directors have assessed the impact of COVID-19 on the business has been limited.
+Based on their examination of its revenue sources, funding arrangements and operational soundness, they do not expect the impact of the current pandemic to present any risk of material degradation of the entity's revenue and margins within the next twelve months.
+The downside scenarios assume no growth in the next year and no additional funding from Government.

-Having considered the Company's financial forecasts and investment and financing commitments for the year until 31 December 2021, the Directors believe the company has sufficient current and future cash reserves and facilities available for it to meet its liabilities including financing obligations for at least twelve months from the signing of the financial statements.
+Having considered the Company's financial forecasts and investment and financing commitments for the year until 31 March 2023, the Directors believe the company has sufficient current and future cash reserves and facilities available for it to meet its liabilities including financing obligations for at least eighteen months from the date of signing of the financial statements.